seamless-distribution-systems/stratus/README.md

   - Dashboard (Horizon)
   - Networking service (Neutron)

+These are the basic modules that are required to launch an instance and be able to  ssh to it.

-# Hardware Stuff
+# Hardware things

  - Take two servers(nodes) one will be your controller node and other, compute node
    > Minimun requirements:
      Controller Node: 1 processor, 4 GB memory, 5 GB storage and 2 Ethernet cards (say eth01 and eth02)
      Compute Node: 1 processor, 2 GB memory, and 10 GB storage and Ethernet cards (say eth01 and eth02)

- - You need to different network address space each for usage in the two Ethernet cards.
+ - You need two different network address space each for usage in the two Ethernet cards.
    Say, one network has the address range 10.0.0.0/24(management net) with gateway at 10.0.0.1 and another has 203.0.113.0/24(provider net) with gateway at 203.0.113.1
    Attach Ethernet cables from management net to eth01 of both Controller and compute node.
    Attach Ethernet cables from provider net to eth02 of both Controller and compute node.
+   ( In centos, you'll have names as enp01s and enp02s, not eth01/02 )

-### Specimen /etc/sysconfig/network-scripts/ifcfg-eth01
+### Specimen /etc/sysconfig/network-scripts/ifcfg-eth01 (both controller and compute nodes)
 ```sh
 NAME="eth01"
 DEVICE="eth01"